 an announcement (of birth or marriage or death)

 This morning I received an email from a longtime reader.
 Only, on closer look, there was something unusual about the courriel: the sender's full name was repeated in the email's subject line.
-The last time that I received such a letter from a subscriber address it was bad news.
+The last time I received such a letter from a subscriber address it was bad news.

 Clicking open the email, I soon learned that the sender was not a reader of my newsletter, but the son of a reader.
 The email was a faire-part announcing that his mother, Ginny, had passed away.

 Ginny....
 Like Cher, Madonna, Oprah, or Martha, it took only a prénom for me to recognize her each time her name popped into my inbox.
-I never hesitated opening her emails, which were full of warmth and self-depreciating humor.
+I never hesitated opening her emails, which were full of warmth and self-deprecating humor.
 How could she be no more?

 Caught off guard, I clicked shut the email and sat back to stare at my inbox, where the letter was sandwiched in between dozens of emails labeled "SPAM".
 Heartless spam!
-I quickly deleted the intruder messages in order to safeguard this delicate nouvelle.
+I quickly deleted the intruder messages in order to safeguard this touching nouvelle.